Investigation underway after 5-year-old Malden boy drowns in neighbor’s pool

 “I heard some splashing and then I heard a scream,” she told 7News.
 “It was the boy’s mother.
 She was screaming and just inconsolable.”

-Jamie MacDonald and Shannon Gipson, both of whom just graduated from nursing school, jumped into action and performed CPR on the boy seconds after he was pulled from the water.
+Jamie MacDonald and Shannon Gipson, both of whom just graduated from nursing school, jumped into action and performed CPR on Joseph seconds after he was pulled from the water.

 “It was like a natural instinct to just jump in there and just do what we know how to do,” MacDonald explained.

-Gipson says she was heartbroken to learn that the boy died despite their efforts.
+Gipson says she was heartbroken to learn that Joseph died despite their efforts.

 The incident remains under investigation.